oriuminc/vagrant-ariadne/README.md

 ## To Do

-- Document the need to refresh browser for DNS **or** run dns rake task first.
 - Create sister project to provide a base install profile that is pre-configured to use the advanced components (Memcache, Varnish, etc.) In progress:
   [2ndleveldeep][2ndleveldeep-profile]